Superb Books for Empowering Women

 Today, let’s breathe.
 Learn.
 And continue moving in the right direction.
 Even if it’s the tiniest step.

-I specifically chose books written BY and FOR women.
-These uplifting books address the specific challenges that WE women face.
+First, I specifically chose books written BY and FOR women.
+These uplifting books address the specific challenges that WE face.
 Especially if you have kids, the obstacles that moms face are quite different than those of most men.
 It’s important to acknowledge that and dig a little deeper to grow.